simoninireland/epydemic/doc/stochasticdynamics.rst

 Running a dynamics
 ------------------

-To run a process' dynamics we need to define two things: the transition table that maps an event type and its rate to the function for that event; and the overall experimental control that runs the experiment and packages-up some key common results.
+To run a process' dynamics we need two things: the event rate table that maps an event type and its rate to the function for that event;

-:class:`StochasticDynamics` encodes a stochastic dynamics, meaning that the simulation selects an event and a time in the future and then jumps directly to that point to execute the event.
+and the overall experimental control that runs the experiment and packages-up some key common results.

-.. automethod:: StochasticDynamics.transitions
+.. automethod:: StochasticDynamics.eventRateDistribution

 .. automethod:: StochasticDynamics.do